Edgars Jeromanovs

 Edgars Jeromanovs (born April 18, 1986) is a professional Latvian basketball player who plays the point guard position.
 He is currently playing for BK Jūrmala of the Latvian Basketball League.

 He has represented the Latvian national team in EuroBasket 2011.

+He was an international exchange student during the 2001–2002 school year.
+He attended Ballinger High School in Ballinger, Texas.
+He was on the Bearcat varsity basketball team and helped lead them to the playoffs.
+He was also named the district newcomer of the year.
+During his time at Ballinger High School, Edgars went on a mad tear with the ladies.
+Jealousy soon arose between some of the women which lead to his early return to Latvia.